HypothesisWorks/hypothesis/docs/details.rst

 Making assumptions
 ------------------

-Sometimes a SearchStrategy doesn't produce exactly the right sort of data you want.
+Sometimes hypothesis doesn't give you exactly the right sort of data you want - it's mostly of the right shape, but some examples won't work and you don't want to care about them.
 You *can* just ignore these by aborting the test early, but this runs the risk of accidentally testing a lot less than you think you are.
 Also it would be nice to spend less time on bad examples - if you're running 200 examples per test (the default) and it turns out 150 of those examples don't match your needs, that's a lot of wasted time.